geo-martino/aiorequestful/docs/guides/response.payload.rst

    :start-after: # JSON
    :end-before: # END

 .. _payload-custom:

 Writing a :py:class:`.PayloadHandler`
 -------------------------------------

-To implement a :py:class:`.PayloadHandler`, you will need to implement the abstract methods as below.
+To implement a :py:class:`.PayloadHandler`, you will need to implement the abstract methods as shown below.

 .. literalinclude:: /../aiorequestful/response/payload.py
    :language: Python